LCD projector: History

 Since 2005, the only remaining manufacturers of the LCDs for LCD projectors are Japanese imaging companies Epson and Sony.
 Epson owns the technology and has branded it as "3LCD".
 To market 3LCD projector technology, Epson also set up a consortium called the "3LCD Group" in 2005 with other projector manufacturer licensees of 3LCD technology that use it in their projector models.

 Early LCD systems were used with existing overhead projectors.
-The LCD system did not have a light source of its own: it was built on a large "plate" that sat on top of the projector in place of transparencies.
-This provided a stop-gap solution in the era when the computer was not yet a universal display medium, creating a market for LCD projectors before their current main use became popular.
+The LCD system did not have a light source of its own: it was built on a large plate that sat on top of the projector in place of transparencies.
+This provided a stopgap solution in the era when the computer was not yet a universal display medium, creating a market for LCD projectors before their current main use became popular.

-This technology was employed in some sizes of rear-projection television consoles when there was a cost advantages in mid-size sets (40- to 50-inch diagonal).
+This technology was employed in some sizes of rear-projection television consoles when there was a cost advantage in mid-size sets (40- to 50-inch diagonal).
 In 2014, 60-inch 1080p flat panel televisions were less costly than a projector with 1080p native resolution.
 Projection systems were typically marketed as offering a diagonal image size of 100 to 300 inches.

 In 2004 and 2005, LCD front projection began a comeback with the introduction of the dynamic iris and other modifications that have improved perceived contrast to levels similar to DLP.